 Dingle Way – 8 Days

-The Dingle Way self guided independent long distance walking trail, is one of Ireland’s finest , on part of the Wild Atlantic Way.
-Taking in a distance of 179km/111.8 Miles; revelling to you some of the most startling scenery that you will find anywhere in the country.
-Walk the Dingle Way and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence to its rich culture of a bygone age.
+The Dingle Way is one of Ireland’s finest walking trails and is along part of the Wild Atlantic Way.
+Taking in a distance of 179 km / 111.8 miles, the Dingle Way reveals to you some of the most startling scenery that you will find in Ireland.
+While walking the Dingle Way, you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC, including Standing Stones, Ogham Stones and a multitude of Beehive Huts, evidence to the rich culture of a bygone age.

 Tour Pricing & Dates